Don’t judge me unless you have walked in my shoes

 The article was talking about ‘cry out’ method (controlled crying method) and its negative impact on childhood psychological development.
 One particular sentence was of great interest to me.
 ‘Only a heartless parent can let a child cry out’, stated there in black and white.

-From each direction we are cluttered by the phenomenon of breastfeeding and its magical effect on our child’s life.
-Every new mother therefore feels she has to breastfeed and if she does not, she is not a good mother.
+From each direction, we are cluttered by the phenomenon of breastfeeding and its magical effect on our child’s life.
+Every new mother, therefore, feels she has to breastfeed and if she does not, she is not a good mother.
+A theory is a nice thing

 We could continue like this on other motherhood topics that people analyse and consequently create their theories.

-Yes, theory is a nice thing.
 Now, let’s take a look at what impact these opinions and claims have in practice.

 Our family came to help as often as they could, however, we did not have someone anywhere near to help us on a daily basis.

 Yaw went to work during the week and I spent twelve hours a day alone with the kids.
 On top of that, I suffered from postpartum depression through this whole time.
-I say about depression more in the post Are you feeling depressed?
-Talk!.
+I say about depression more in the post What should I do when feeling depressed?.

 Approximately seven months later we realised that if the boys’ sleep patterns would not settle, then we’ll go insane.
 Especially as I was balancing on very thin ice.

-One day I therefore sat on the Internet and searched for information on how to teach children to sleep.
+One day I, therefore, sat on the Internet and searched for information on how to teach children to sleep.
 I went through many methods and one of them was the “cry it out” method.
 When I read about how this method is put across it seemed too cruel to me.

 The ‘cry it out’ method has several variations.
-We had decided for 5, 10 and 15 minute intervals and I tell you that these were the longest minutes in my life.
+We had decided for 5, 10 and 15-minute intervals and I tell you that these were the longest minutes of my life.
 I could not hold on to the first day and it wasn’t for Yaw, I would have given up.

-So when after experiencing something like this you read an expert’s view that the method by which your heart had almost broken into pieces can only be made by a heartless parent, it certainly will not leave you calm.
+So, when after experiencing something like this you read an expert’s view that the method by which your heart had almost broken into pieces can only be made by a heartless parent, it certainly will not leave you calm.
 As though these parents practiced this method for egoistic reasons and with their feet up.

 Many mothers out there are so mentally exhausted that they consider this method only to avoid to harm to themselves or to their child.
 How can such a mother feel when she comes across such an article?